On trajectories of complex-valued interior transmission eigenvalues: Introduction

-The rest of this paper is organized as follows: after a short introduction to the interior transmission problem, Section \ref{sec2} presents our theoretical results about complex ITE trajectories for the unit disk.
-Section \ref{sec3} provides complementing numerical results for the unit disk as well as for other scatterers including an ellipse, a deformed ellipse, selected polygons and the unit ball in 3D.
-We conclude with a conjecture for simply-connected scatterers on the observed relation between complex-valued ITEs and IDEs followed by an outlook of future research in this direction.
+The rest of this paper is organized as follows: after a short introduction to the interior transmission problem, \Cref{sec2} presents our theoretical findings about complex ITE trajectories with a strong focus on the unit disk. \Cref{sec3} provides complementing numerical results based on which we then formulate a conjecture on the observed relation between complex-valued ITE trajectories and DELs for simply-connected scatterers.